School trips to Berlin

 What's the best way to get around Berlin?

-Public transport – the u-bahn, s-bahn and trams will get you anywhere in Berlin.
-Also a lot of the main sights are within walking distance of each other.
+The best way for you and your students to get around is via public transport.
+The u-bahn, s-bahn and city trams will get you anywhere in Berlin.
+Many of the main sights are within walking distance of each other.

 How long should we stay in Berlin?